richgo/richjames.tech/src/pages/blog/2020-12-21-decoupled-digital-supporting-a-modern-business-with-micro-frontends-and-micro-services.md

 ## In code

-You can find a working example here: <https://github.com/richgo/micro-frontend-basic>
+You can find a working example in the repo here: <https://github.com/richgo/micro-frontend-basic>

 The repository has been divided to support both logical applications with separate client and server applications that are independently deployable like so:

 ![](/img/repo.png)

+And yes, that is 8 node apps!
+(3x NextJs, 5x Apollo GQL).

 If you follow the instructions on the readme to get the application running and navigate to <http://localhost:4000/> you will find the GraphQL playground.
 From here you can run queries like: